 Monique performs and teaches music in the Philadelphia area.
 She has appeared in various prestigious venues such as the Kimmel Center, Annenberg Center for the Performing Arts, World Cafe Live, the Trocadero, the Leocouris Center with Kanye West, the Tin Angel, Sellersville Theater, and West Chester University.

 Monique released her first solo album project, "Preachin' to the Choir," in June 2015.
 It is available for sale; please contact Monique directly for information about purchasing your copy.
-She is currently working on the next portion of the project, a live performance/multimedia piece called "About Time."
+She is currently working on the next portion of the project, a full album with Bill Martin due out early 2019 called "Infinite."
 Other plans include performance tours of the East and West Coast, Canada, and Europe.
 As a performing musician with solid teaching experience in both private and classroom settings, she gives clinics, master classes, and performances wherever possible to share insights on voice, violin, viola, and piano techniques and improvisational styles.

-Monique's main instruments are voice, violin, and piano; she also plays viola, ukulele, mandolin, guitar, and cello.
-Other groups she appears with include the Jim Stephens Full Tilt Boogie Band, and Vox Ama Deus.
+Monique's main instruments are voice, violin, and piano; she also plays viola, ukulele, mandolin, guitar, flute and penny whistle.
+Other groups she appears with include the Bill Matin with Electric Martin and Acoustic Martin Band, and Vox Ama Deus.
 She currently lives in Philadelphia, Pennsylvania.
 For audio and video samples, visit the following sites: http://www.soundcloud.com/monique-canniere or http://www.youtube.com/Vocalinist